Cynthia is an administrator, has a degree in Business, Economics, & History, and is a qualified Hypnotherapist. She loves to write & travel.

-But the term keeps showing up and it has got me to thinking; do women really worry about having dark underarms?
-Living in chilly, rainy England where you do not get too much chance to wear skimpy tops, I have never really much thought about my armpits, other than squirting deodorant every day and a quick shave in the shower, so I took a good look at them in the mirror.
+But the term keeps showing up and it has got me to thinking, do women really worry about having dark underarms?
+Living in chilly, rainy England, where you do not get too many chances to wear skimpy tops, I have never really thought much about my armpits, other than squirting on deodorant every day and a quick shave in the shower, so I took a good look at them in the mirror.
 They seemed ok to me, but since I have obviously been neglecting my underarm skincare regime, I decided that I needed to find out more about underarm whitening and how you go about it.

 It appears that having dark underarms is a source of embarrassment to many women, and can even prevent them from wearing strappy tops in the summer, raising their arms in the air or playing sports.
 Dark underarms are more visible on fair-skinned people, and like skin discolouration and blemishes on other parts of the body, they can lead to a lack of confidence and self-esteem.

 So what causes this darkening of the armpit area?
 Like most things, some people are more prone to developing them than others, but the main causes are poor armpit hygiene, friction from tight clothing rubbing, a build-up of dead skin cells, being overweight, reactions to deodorants and other skincare products, shaving, and taking androgen-based contraceptive pills.
 It is worth noting that having dark underarms and hyperpigmentation around your collar bones and neck could be a symptom of Type II diabetes, and it could be worth getting it checked out and having a blood sugar test.